usamaahmedsh/jpmorgan-case-study/README.md

 End-to-end runtime is roughly 25 to 35 minutes on a laptop.
 The two slow stages are the `RandomizedSearchCV` hyperparameter sweep in Part 1 and the SHAP value computation on the test set.

-## Reproducibility

-All randomness is seeded with `SEED = 42` at the top of the notebook.
-A fresh run should produce the metrics in Table 1 of the report to within bootstrap noise.
-GMM cluster labels are arbitrary across runs, so the cluster numbering in Part 2 may differ from the report, but the cluster identities, defined by their feature profiles, will be the same.